luffluo/laravel-datitong-generators/README.md

 # Laravel Datitong Generators

-> This package will generate some files to Datitong.
+> This package will generate some files for Datitong.

 # Installation
 Install by composer